 Breaking the chains of poverty on Dominican Republic's North Coast through high-quality education and ministry of the Gospel.

-Pastor David has also had the opportunity to preach in local Dominican and Haitian churches on several occasions and continues to receive invitations to speak.
+Pastor David continues to preach in local Dominican and Haitian churches.
 At the beginning of 2022, David was accepted into the “Circle of Pastors,” similar to a denomination board in the United States.
 It is extremely rare for a foreign pastor to be allowed into such ranks, and David does not take this honor lightly.

 Lack of job skills and an education, many young men lack the ability to break their cycle of immense poverty.
 Too many turn to ”street jobs” which are very dangerous.